 Hexane is federally classified as a hazardous air pollutant - the likes of which the region doesn't need more of, Martin said.

 "This region of the country has extremely poor air quality," he said.
 "We're worried about our residents, our kids and adults who have breathing difficulties."

 Until April, York County was listed for three consecutive years among the 25 places in the United States with the worst air quality, according to the American Lung Association's annual State of the Air report.
-Eight months ago, however, the southcentral Pennsylvania region dropped from the 24th worst to 45th for the area with long-term particle pollution.

 The DEP issued an air quality action day for the region on Dec.
 1. The designation means young children, the elderly and those with respiratory problems are especially vulnerable to the effects of air pollution and should limit outdoor activities, according to a news release.
 Air quality action days are usually called during the summer.